Applied and Computational Mathematics

 Admission and Prerequisites

 Admission to the ACM program as a regular student requires a B.A. or a B.S. degree in mathematics, statistics, computer and information science, engineering, a physical science or a life science, earned in a program at an accredited institution with an average grade of B or better.
 Individuals with degrees in other fields not listed above or with grades less than a B average may be considered for conditional admission and may be required to submit evidence of potential for success in the ACM program.
-An entering student must have completed three courses in Calculus, including multivariate Calculus, plus introductory courses in Linear Algebra and Differential Equations.
+An entering student must have completed three courses in Calculus, including multivariate Calculus, plus an introductory course in Linear Algebra (or a combined course in Differential Equations with Linear Algebra) and an introductory course in Probability or Statistics.
 In exceptional cases, an applicant may be admitted without some prerequisite courses.
 If an applicant is admitted to the program without some prerequisite courses, the applicant must make up the missing prerequisites after entrance to the Graduate Program.
 However, credits received in courses elected to make up the missing prerequisites do not count toward the degree.

 A complete application consists of the following: